Online General Knowledge Quiz: Score Above 80% to Win!

 #23.
 Which video game franchise features characters like Mario, Luigi, and Bowser?

 #24.
-What is the national sport of Canada?
+What is the national animal of Scotland?

 Previous